Will The Federal Reserve Continue To Support Stock Prices And A Weaker Dollar?

 Well, seemingly the stock market is expecting that the Fed will not let it down and will continue to be supportive of higher and higher stock prices.
 The market is interpreting Federal Reserve actions as not supporting a tightening of monetary policy even though it has been raising its policy rate of interest.

-No, the Fed's policy is one of "normalizing" interest rates with a real emphasis that it continue to err on the side of market ease - that is, it does not want to make a mistake of disrupting markets and causing a correction.
+No, the Fed's policy is one of "normalizing" interest rates with a real emphasis that it continues to err on the side of market ease - that is, it does not want to make a mistake of disrupting markets and causing a correction.
 That is, it wants to see the stock market continue to rise, the policy it has been following for most of the current economic recovery.

 It seems as if the foreign exchange markets have been caught onto this attitude.